Overview of overpayments

 - repayment by instalments;

-Where a person is receiving income other than a government benefit, Centrelink A document that sets out what a person wants to happen to their money and other property after they die. often refer a debt to private debt collectors.
-Private debt collectors must comply with the Australian Securities and Investments Commission/Australian Competition and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Commission debt collection guidelines.
+Where a person is receiving income other than a government benefit, Centrelink will often refer a debt to private debt collectors.
+Private debt collectors must comply with the Australian Securities and Investments Commission/Australian Competition and Consumer Commission debt collection guidelines.

-Any person who is faced with a demand for recovery of a debt should immediately seek legal advice (see Chapter 2.1: Legal representation, and Chapter 2.4: Legal services that can help) and consider whether to lodge an The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. (see ‘Social security appeals process’, below).
+Any person who is faced with a demand for recovery of a debt should immediately seek legal advice (see Chapter 2.4: Legal services that can help) and consider whether to lodge an appeal (see ‘Social security appeals’).

 Write-off or waive the debt

-Centrelink may waive the recovery of all or part of a debt in certain defined circumstances (s 1237–1237AB SS Act) including where the person with the debt has special circumstances and the debt was not caused by the person knowingly giving false information.
+Centrelink may waive the recovery of all or part of a debt in certain defined circumstances (s 1237–1237AB SS Act).
+These include where the person with the debt has special circumstances, and the debt was not caused by a person knowingly failing to comply with an obligation or knowingly giving false information.

-Centrelink must waive the recovery of a debt if:
+Centrelink must generally waive the recovery of a debt if:

-- the debt has been caused 100 per cent by an error made by Centrelink, and the person received the payment in good faith;
+- the debt has been caused 100 per cent by an error made by Centrelink, and the person received the payment in good faith (unless the debt was raised within prescribed time limits);

-- the value of the debt is less than $200 and it is not cost-effective to recover the debt;
+- the value of the debt is less than $200 and it is not cost-effective to recover the debt (this does not apply if the debt is at least $50 and could be recovered by deductions from the debtor’s social security payments);

 - the person is prosecuted and sent to jail for the debt, and the judge or magistrate actually says that they are going to jail for longer because they can’t or won’t pay the debt.

-Section 66A of the SSA Act requires anyone receiving a social security payment to inform Centrelink if an event or change of circumstances occurs that ‘might affect the payment of their social security payment or the person’s qualification for the concession card’.
-While section 66A is most relevant to criminal prosecutions, it may also have implications for overpayments.
-The requirement has been made retrospective to 20 March 2000.
-The High Court of Australia has handed down judgments clarifying the scope of these legislative obligations.
+In addition, section 66A of the SSA Act requires anyone receiving a social security payment to inform Centrelink if an event or change of circumstances occurs that ‘might affect the payment of their social security payment or the person’s qualification for the concession card’.

-Any person who is faced with a criminal (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. for overpayments concerning a failure to inform Centrelink of their change in circumstances affected by the retrospective Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. should immediately seek independent legal advice (from a community legal centre, Victoria Legal Aid or a A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister., see Chapter 2.1: Legal representation, and Chapter 2.4: Legal services that can help, for further information).
+Any person who is faced with a criminal charge for overpayments concerning a failure to inform Centrelink of their change in circumstances affected by the retrospective legislation should immediately seek independent legal advice (from a community legal centre, Victoria Legal Aid or a solicitor, see Chapter 2.4: Legal services that can help for further information).

-If you are advised that Centrelink is investigating whether you have complied with your notification obligations – or you are invited to attend Centrelink for a Done by your own free will.
-See also community treatment order (CTO). recorded interview regarding your notification obligations – you should immediately seek independent legal advice (see Chapter 2.4: Legal services that can help).
+If you are advised that Centrelink is investigating whether you have complied with your notification obligations – or you are invited to attend Centrelink for a voluntary recorded interview regarding your notification obligations – you should immediately seek independent legal advice (see Chapter 2.4: Legal services that can help).